In my view, the following are essential requirements for a chat solution:

 Server Located on the Open Internet

 Legitimate discussions take place in lots of organizations about whether their own (and often secret) data should be stored in the public cloud on foreign servers owned by American companies.
 However, the solutions from Microsoft, Google, or Salesforce leave you with no other choice.
 These solutions offer only cloud subscriptions these days.
-Operating your systems in a proprietary IT infrastructure was never or is no longer possible.
+Operating your systems in a proprietary IT infrastructure either never was or is no longer possible.
 Only smaller providers or open source solutions offer installations in a proprietary environment behind your own firewall.

-I think it is pretty smart to store important information behind a firewall, as long as it’s practical and straightforward.
+I think it’s pretty smart to store important information behind a firewall, as long as it’s practical and straightforward.
 This doesn’t present a problem with our Linchpin intranet.
 The overwhelming majority of our customers either host their data in their own data center or in a private cloud that they can control and encrypt themselves.
 We often run their systems as well, sometimes in our private cloud in Germany.
 With a chat server, however, that’s not possible.

 Usability – At Least at WhatsApp Level